 Any physical or verbal disturbance which occurs within the learning environment and which interrupts or interferes with teaching or orderly conduct of school activities is prohibited.
-In addition to other disciplinary measures available, a student who is disruptive may be excluded from participating in extracurricular school programs, graduation, as well as Smart Lunch Free Time.
+In addition to other disciplinary measures available, a student who is disruptive may be excluded from participating in extracurricular school programs, graduation, prom, etc. .
 No student shall engage in or urge any other student to engage in passive resistance (sit-in, walk-out, demonstrations, etc.), noise, threats, fear, intimidation, coercion, force or violence, causing the disruption or obstruction of any lawful function, mission or process of the school to which he/she is assigned or any other school in the Haywood County Public School System.
 While this list is not intended to be exclusive, the following acts illustrate the kinds of offenses prohibited by this policy: